 The Society has no employees.
-As of 1 January 2020, all employees of the Society were transferred under TUPE legislation to Utmost Life and Pensions Services Limited (ULPS), who now second staff back to the Society as necessary to manage all processes.
+As of 1 January 2020, all employees of the Society were transferred under TUPE legislation to Utmost Life and Pensions Services Limited (ULPS), who now second staff to ULP and ELAS in order to administer the business.